cloud-native-toolkit/argocd-plugin-key-protect/README.md

 ### Secret template

-The input to the plugin is a directory that contains one or many secret templates with the following format:
+The input to the plugin is a directory that contains one or more "secret templates".
+In this case the "secret template" provides the structure of the desired template with placeholders for the values that will be pulled from the key management system.
+The following provides the structure of the template:

 ```yaml
 apiVersion: keymanagement.ibm/v1